sealemar/mathics-dockerized/README.md

 web-ui mode and command-line mode can run simultaneously in two separate docker containers.
 Simply run container in one mode first and another container in the other mode.

+### entrypoint parameters

+See `docker-compose` and `docker` sections below, which explain how to run a mathics container.
+Mathics container runs through the entrypoint.
+Run the a container with `--help` at the end to see a complete list of options supported by the container.

 ### docker-compose

 docker-compose will pull all necessary images and build the target image automatically before the first run.